datalayer/jupyter-ui/README.md

 ## Why?

-The Jupyter(Lab) notebook is a tool that allows data scientists to analyse dataset.
+The Jupyter(Lab) notebook is a tool that allows data scientists to analyse datasets.
 However, it is not easy to create a custom user interface integrated in an existing application.
 [Jupyter React](https://jupyter-react.datalayer.tech), an open-source library, fills that gap and provides components that a developer can easily integrate in any React.js application.